Parent Support Information

 School Nursing Team

 The School Nursing Team works in schools and in the local community to support all children and young people with medical, emotional and educational needs.
 They offer confidential advice and healthcare, and guide pupils and families to the best sources of specialised support to maximise their long-term wellbeing.
 They also contribute to national public health campaigns, for example, immunisation programmes and sight tests.
-School nursing provides a universal service of advice to all school aged children with specialised support dependant on needs.
+School nursing provides a universal service of advice to all school aged children with specialised support dependent on needs.
 They work alongside Health Visitors to provide a coordinated response to the needs of families of school aged children.

 Please click here to view the NHS headlice advice.